wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

-*Scenario: Device does not have internet connection:*
+*Scenario: No internet connection:*

     Given that I don't have internet connection
     When it tries to load comics
     Then do not present a UI activity indicator

-*Scenario: Device has internet connection and app is loading comics:*
+*Scenario: Internet connection OK and app is loading comics:*

     Given that I have internet connection
     When it is loading comics
     Then present a UI activity indicator

-*Scenario: Device has internet connection and app finished loading comics:*
+*Scenario: Internet connection OK and app finished loading comics:*

     Given that I have internet connection
     When it finished loading comics